dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`drawline.py`
 -------------------

-Write a program in Python to draw a line on the screen given two x and y coordinates, using the ``turtle`` module.
+Write a program to draw a line on the screen given two x and y coordinates, using the ``turtle`` module.

 .. hint:: The turtle window has its 0,0 point at the centre, with increasing x and y in the right and up direction, respectively.
 In other words, x starts at 0 in the centre and goes negative towards the left, and positive towards the right.  y starts at 0 in the centre and goes negative towards the bottom and positive towards the top.
 This is somewhat like graph paper.

-This is the turtle coordinate system illustrated (reference: 101computing.net):
+This is the turtle coordinate system illustrated (reference: :url:`http://101computing.net`):

 .. image:: /images/extraex/image02.png
     :width: 200pt